 Hugely valuable time to make that face-face connection, to deepen those relationships, to eliminate these factors that go into why an employee would hire an attorney.
 Remember, in workers’ comp, your success is based on your integrity.
 Be great!

-Author Michael Stack, Principal, COMPClub, Amaxx LLC.
-He is an expert in workers compensation cost containment systems and helps employers reduce their work comp costs by 20% to 50%.
-He works as a consultant to large and mid-market clients, is co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is founder of COMPClub, an exclusive member training program on workers compensation cost containment best practices.
-Through these platforms he is in the trenches on a working together with clients to implement and define best practices, which allows him to continuously be at the forefront of innovation and thought leadership in workers’ compensation cost containment.
-Contact: email@example.com.
+Author Michael Stack, CEO Amaxx LLC.
+He is an expert in workers’ compensation cost containment systems and helps employers reduce their workers’ comp costs by 20% to 50%.
+He works as a consultant to large and mid-market clients, is a co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is the founder & lead trainer of Amaxx Workers’ Comp Training Center, which offers the Certified Master of Workers’ Compensation national designation.

 ©2015 Amaxx LLC.
 All rights reserved under International Copyright Law.